manikjain105/Weater_forecast/weather-app-main/readme.md

 ## Usage
 1. Upon opening the app, you will be presented with the current weather information for your current location (based on your browser settings).
 2. To search for weather information for a different location, simply enter the desired location or city name in the search bar and press Enter.
-3. You can view the 5-day weather forecast by clicking on the "Forecast" tab.
 4. Enjoy exploring the weather conditions and forecasts for different locations!

 ## Technologies Used